Jiu Jitsu Instructors

 Ed Tall began training in American Jiu Jitsu under O’Sensei Joseph Puleio at the hombu dojo in 2003.
 Upon moving to NYC, he continued training at daughter school New York Jiu Jitsu, under multiple excellent instructors, one of whom was Sensei (now Shihan) Tony Avila.
 In 2007, Ed became a certified instructor in the American Jiu Jitsu Federation, and taught at NY Jiu Jitsu.
 Currently, he is a regular instructor at American Jiu Jitsu of Maplewood, where he also trains under Shihan Avila.
 In addition to having taught adult classes and kids classes, Sensei Ed has also led rape defense seminars and introductory defense courses.

-In his free time, Sensei (Dr.) Ed is a professor of Psychology at Seton Hall University.
+In his free time, Sensei (Dr.) Ed is a professor of Biology at Seton Hall University.

 SENSEI DARA AVILA